jbqueru/yast3/README.md

 fit between ACIA interrupts is along the lines of 96*96 1 bpp in read-modify-write modes.

+## May 01 2025

+### Clock speeds

+Clock speeds are a mess.

+The MFP's timer reference is well known, 2.4576 MHz, i.e. (of all possible decompositions) 128 * 19200.
+It can be used as a true time base.

+The US ST ran from a crystal at 32.04245 MHz.
+That value is precisely 315 / 88 / 227 * 508 * 4, i.e. 508 pixels (1 line)
+for every 227 NTSC 3.58 color cycles.

+The UK ST and STe had a different clock,  32.084988 MHz, which is 25 * 625 * (283.75+1/625) / 283 * 512 * 4, i.e. 512 pixels
+(1 line) for every 283 PAL 4.43 color cycles.

+The US STe moved to 32.215905 MHz, which is 315 / 88 * 9, i.e.
+9 pixels for every 4 NTSC 3.58 color cycles (which means that neither a line nor a frame are a whole number of color cycles).

+Finally, the STe sound system uses the US ST clock speed, in all regions, i.e. it never matches the CPU speed.
+315 / 88 * 227 * 508 * 4 / 640.

 # What's in the package

 The distribution package contains this `README.md` file, the main